top of page

 - supervision and evaluation of elovution teams,

-- ecological awareness in the development of missions
+- a deep ecological awareness in the development of missions.

-we have had the opportunity to set up training programs in humanitarian situations with groups which sometimes come from different ethnic and religious communities with conflicting beliefs: understanding this "inter-faith" dimension is very dear to elovution.
+we have had the opportunity to set up training programs in humanitarian situations with groups which sometimes come from different ethnic and religious communities with conflicting beliefs: bearing witness to the "inter-faith" dimension is very dear to elovution.

 out of respect for image rights, no photograph showing people in the workshops, whether children or adults, is ever published without prior agreement.